 Instructions

 - In a clean glass jar, mix the water and flour until there are no clumps or dry bits of flour.
-Close the jar with a tablecloth secured with a rubber band or simply rest the lid on top without sealing it completely.
+Close the jar with its lid without sealing it completely.

 - Next day, discard half of the sourdough culture.

-- Add water and flour, and stir until homogeneous.
-Cover and let it rest for another 24 hours in a warm spot.
+- Add equal amounts of water and flour, and stir until homogeneous.
+Cover and let it rest for another 24 hours at room temperature.

 - Repeat for the next 7 days, or until the starter is rising and falling on a 6-8 hours interval.